 Losing any game hurts, even when it's the NFL Pro Bowl.
 It especially hurts for the NFC, considering the AFC has won all four since returning to the format in 2016.
-Unfortunately, neither side will get a chance to claim bragging rights this season as the NFL announced in mid-October that this year's Pro Bowl, originally scheduled for Jan.
-31 at Allegiant Stadium in Las Vegas, would not be played due to the coronavirus (COVID-19) pandemic.
+Neither side got a chance to claim bragging rights last season, as the 2021 Pro Bowl was canceled due to the coronavirus (COVID-19) pandemic.

 So while it's certainly not the big stage of the Super Bowl, at least there's some benefit to being invited to and taking part in the Pro Bowl.
-And even if the winning team is paid considerably more ($70,000 last year), it's still a far cry from what Pro Bowl losers use to get.
+And even if the winning team is paid considerably more ($80,000 this year), it's still a far cry from what Pro Bowl losers used to get.

 Here's a breakdown of how the share for both the winning and losing teams in the Pro Bowl has changed since the AFC vs. NFC format was introduced in 1971.
 Even adjusted for inflation, players are making a lot more money than they once did.